Low temperature state in strontium titanate microcrystals using in situ multi-reflection Bragg coherent X-ray diffraction imaging: Methods

 \subsection{Hydrothermal synthesis}

 The synthesis of the STO microcrystals with a cubic shape was inspired by the work of Hao \textit{et al.} \cite{Hao2014}.
 It first involved the preparation of TiCl$_4$, SrCl$_2$, and LiOH (3M) solutions.
 Strontium chloride (hexahydrate, 99\%), lithium hydroxide (monohydrate, 98\%), and titanium (IV) chloride (99.9\%) were sourced from Sigma-Aldrich.
-The TiCl$_4$ solution involved adding 0.26 mL TiCl$_4$ (cooled overnight in a fridge) to a mixture of 10 mL MeOH and 25 mL H$_2$O. The SrCl$_2$ solution was prepared by adding 0.24 g SrCl$_2$ to 10 mL H$_2$O. 3.77 g LiOH was added into 30 mL H$_2$O to form LiOH 3M.
+The TiCl$_4$ solution involved adding 0.26 mL TiCl$_4$ (cooled overnight in a fridge) to a mixture of 10 mL MeOH and 25 mL H$_2$O. The SrCl$_2$ solution was prepared by adding 0.64 g SrCl$_2$ to 10 mL H$_2$O. 3.77 g LiOH was added into 30 mL H$_2$O to form 3M LiOH.
 Next, we added the TiCl$_4$ and SrCl$_2$ mixture into 3M LiOH to create a white suspension in a Teflon vessel, which was stirred for 30 minutes at room temperature.
-The sealed Teflon vessel was then positioned in a stainless steel autoclave and treated at 200°C for 48 hours.
+The sealed Teflon vessel was then positioned in a stainless steel autoclave and treated at 200 °C for 48 h.
 After, the autoclave was allowed to cool down to room temperature, and the sub-micron crystals were then centrifuged and washed several times with acetone to obtain the powders.
 The STO particles were then immersed in a 0.035 wt.\% solution of poly(ethyleneimine) in distilled water.
-This solution was drop-cast onto a silicon substrate, which was then calcined in a furnace at 550°C for 4 hours to complete the sampling process for BCDI measurement.
+This solution was drop-cast onto a silicon substrate, which was then calcined in a furnace at 550 °C for 4 h to complete the sampling process for BCDI measurement.
 Crystals A and B were from this batch of crystals.

 A batch of smaller $\sim$ 300 nm crystals, shown in Fig. \ref{fig:SEM}(a) and \ref{fig:Dipole}, was prepared using a similar procedure \cite{Dong2014} in a different laboratory.
-The synthesis differed by using an autoclave incubation time of 48 hours at 180°C instead of 48 hours at 200°C.
+The synthesis differed by using an autoclave incubation time of 48 h at 180 °C instead of 48 h at 200 °C.